omram89/rfsck/README.md

 The repository contains two folders:

-  1. "src" contains the source files for rfsck-lib.
+  1. "rfsck-lib" contains the source files for rfsck-lib.
       There is a README available in this folder with steps to show how to integerate the tool with your program